shivamsengupta/Power-BI-Covid-19-Analysis-Dashboard/README.md

 # COVID-19 Data Analysis in Asia (2020-2022)

-This repository contains an analysis of COVID-19 data in the Asia region (excluding China) for the years 2020 to 2022.
+This [project report](https://app.powerbi.com/view?r=eyJrIjoiMmFiOThjNjMtZjczMC00ZGFlLWFlYzctMzUxOGY4M2YzMzJiIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9&pageName=ReportSection32c3613d943d035a46d2) contains an analysis of COVID-19 data in the Asia region (excluding China) for the years 2020 to 2022.
 The analysis includes insights into the top affected countries, key performance indicators (KPIs), and possible reasons for surges in COVID-19 cases.

 ## Top 5 Affected Countries